A little bit about me…

 My journey started with my degree - BA hons in Textiles for Fashion Design (2004).
 After experience overseas, I started and ran my own textile company for 10 years.
 Our collections were sold internationally and I collaborated on projects with clients such as Woolmark, Harvey Nichols and the Crafts Council.
 My book on textiles for interiors was published in 7 countries (and 5 other languages!).
 I also contributed to many other publications and wrote a regular column for Homemaker- a magazine specialising in handcrafted interiors.

-Somewhere around this time I was given an English Garden Magazine subscription, where I noticed, entered and won a competition for funding to study garden design at the prestigious Inchbald college in London (whose alumni includes Luciano Giubbelei and Kelly Hoppen).
+Somewhere around this time I starting yearning to get back to design and was considering garden design.
+Luckily I was given an English Garden Magazine subscription, where I noticed, entered and won a competition for funding to study garden design at the prestigious Inchbald college in London (whose alumni includes Luciano Giubbelei and Kelly Hoppen).
 This prize also gave me the wonderful opportunity to help build a main avenue Chelsea flower show garden.

-I graduated from Inchbald College with distinction in June 2019 and have worked on varied projects for the last few years.
+I graduated from Inchbald College with distinction in June 2019 and have now worked on many varied projects for the last few years.
 I look forward to new opportunities and challenges in the future.